knull23/BLOG-WEB-APPLICATION/README.md

 - EJS (Embedded JavaScript): A templating language that generates HTML markup with JavaScript.
 - HTML/CSS: Used for structuring and styling the web pages.
 - JavaScript: Used for client-side interactivity and DOM manipulation.
+- Bootstrap: used for making a responsive design